celestiaorg/CIPs/cips/notes/cdc-14.md

 - Potential inclusion:
   - Refactor of upgrade system for Cosmos SDK compatibility
 - Meta CIP for v3 features to be written and discussed in next call
-- v3 upgrade planned to follow shortly after Lemongrass hard fork
+- v3 upgrade planned to follow shortly after Lemongrass breaking network upgrade